People of Northwest Public Radio

 DANIEL ESTRIN, BYLINE: Israeli officials didn't give a lot of details about who they are.
 There's a gag order on those details.
-But an anonymous Israeli official - renamed anonymous because the investigation is ongoing - gave me some details.
-The official said these are younger Israelis.
-Some of them are minors from Jerusalem - from a town near Jerusalem called (unintelligible) and from a West Bank settlement near Jerusalem.
-It's called Adam.
+But an anonymous Israeli official gave me some details.
+The official said these are younger Israelis - some of them are minors from Jerusalem - from Jerusalem, from a town near Jerusalem called Beit Shemesh and from a West Bank settlement, it's called Adam.
 He said a few other things.
-He said police located a car used by the suspects in the killing and - in the kidnapping and killing.
-He said that police learned that there was an attempted kidnapping, the previous day, of a child in the same neighborhood.
-And the police concluded that those two incidents were linked.
+He said police learned that there was an attempted kidnapping the previous day or a child in the same neighborhood.
+And that police concluded that those two incidents were linked.

-MCEVERS: And what is Israeli Prime Minister Benjamin Netanyahu saying about all of this?
+MCEVERS: What is Israeli Prime Minister Benjamin Netanyahu saying about all this?

-ESTRIN: Well, he spoke about it while visiting the family that the three Israelis who were kidnapped and killed.
-He offered his condolences to the family of the Palestinian teen who was killed.
+ESTRIN: He offered his condolences to the family of the Palestinian teen who was killed.
 He said it was a horrible crime.
-He said the perpetrators will face the full weight of the law.
-But he also said this is an asymmetrical conflict.
-He said Israel puts murderers on trial, but the Palestinian Authority insights for the destruction of Israel.
-He said Israel - in Israel, there's no place for Israelis who kill Palestinians.
+He said the perpetrators would face the full weight of the law.
+But he also said this a asymmetrical conflict.
+He said in Israel there's no place for Israelis who kill Palestinians.
 They're put in prison if they do so.
 But in the Palestinian cities of the West Bank, he said, there are public squares named after Palestinians who have killed Israelis.

 TARIQ ABU KHDEIR: It hurt.
 It hurt really bad.
 I was watching the whole protest.